 Two million thank yous

 Thank you to everyone who has created annotations, extended tools and practices, and spread the word about open, universal annotation and Hypothesis — this milestone is a testament to the efforts of our entire community.
-Here’s to the next million annotations and further proof that our nonprofit mission to bring an open conversation over the whole web is succeeding.
+Here’s to the next million annotations and further proof that our mission to bring an open conversation over the whole web is succeeding.